 CV and text documents should be in the PDF-format.
 Pictures should be in the jpeg format.
 Only these formats can be uploaded.
 Please note that there are limitations as to the size of the attachments.
 If you are not used to producing such documents see advices below.

 It is up to you to decide what kind of documents which will support your application and make it competitive.
-Students should enclose their grades.
+Students should enclose their latest grade transcript.

 16. May we send more than one cv?

 It is ok to upload the CV of the applicant as well as the co-applicant(s).
 However, the CVs together may not exceed 2 pages.
-Should the applicant be an organization a short summary presenting it should at first be written in the application field, second an attachment describing the organization may be uploaded.
+Should the applicant be an organization, a short summary presenting it should at first be written in the application field, and an attachment describing the organization may be uploaded in the CV field.

 17. May I use additional information for providing links?

 Here you can for example give a link to film or music uploaded elsewhere on the Internet.
 At present it is not possible to upload such files together with the application.
 If you have your own website, you may insert a link to it here.

 HOW TO CREATE/CONVERT TO PDF AND JPEG ATTACHMENTS